Luyten b

-Luyten b (more commonly known as Gliese 273b) is a confirmed exoplanet, likely rocky, orbiting within the habitable zone of the nearby red dwarf Luyten's Star.
+Luyten's Star b (GJ 273 b) is a confirmed exoplanet, likely rocky, orbiting within the habitable zone of the nearby red dwarf Luyten's Star.
 It is the fourth-closest potentially habitable exoplanet known, at a distance of 12 light-years.
 Only Proxima Centauri b, Ross 128 b, and GJ 1061 d are closer.
 Discovered alongside Gliese 273c in June 2017, Luyten b is a super-Earth of around 2.89 times the mass of Earth and receives only 6% more starlight than Earth, making it one of the best candidates for habitability.